Czuki/ConfRooms/README.md

 # ConfRooms

-Simple webapp that helps to manage booking of conference rooms
+Simple Django webapp that helps to manage booking of conference rooms

 Home View with search window